localstack/localstack/README.md

 (Note that on MacOS you may have to run `TMPDIR=/private$TMPDIR localstack start --docker` if `$TMPDIR` contains a symbolic link that cannot be mounted by Docker.)

-Or using docker-compose (you need to clone the repository first, currently supports docker-compose version 2):
+Or using docker-compose (you need to clone the repository first, currently requires docker-compose version 2.1+):

 ```
 docker-compose up